kmsmith137/ch_frb_l1/MANUAL.md

 The command-line syntax for ch-frb-l1 is:
 ```
-Usage: ch-frb-l1 [-vpf] <l1_config.yaml> <rfi_config.json> <bonsai_config.txt> <l1b_config_file>
+Usage: ch-frb-l1 [-fvpm] <l1_config.yaml> <rfi_config.json> <bonsai_config.txt> <l1b_config_file>
+  -f forces the L1 server to run, even if the config files look fishy
-  The -v flag increases verbosity of the toplevel ch-frb-l1 logic
+  -v increases verbosity of the toplevel ch-frb-l1 logic
-  The -p flag enables a very verbose debug trace of the pipe I/O between L1a and L1b
+  -p enables a very verbose debug trace of the pipe I/O between L1a and L1b
-  The -f flag forces the L1 server to run, even if the config files look fishy
+  -m enables a very verbose debug trace of the memory_slab_pool allocation
 ```
 The L1 server takes four parameter files as follows: